Frédéric Chopin: Technique and performance style

 Jonathan Bellman writes that modern concert performance style – set in the "conservatory" tradition of late 19th- and 20th-century music schools, and suitable for large auditoria or recordings – militates against what is known of Chopin's more intimate performance technique.
 The composer himself said to a pupil that "concerts are never real music, you have to give up the idea of hearing in them all the most beautiful things of art".
 Contemporary accounts indicate that in performance, Chopin avoided rigid procedures sometimes incorrectly attributed to him, such as "always crescendo to a high note", but that he was concerned with expressive phrasing, rhythmic consistency and sensitive colouring.
 Berlioz wrote in 1853 that Chopin "has created a kind of chromatic embroidery ... whose effect is so strange and piquant as to be impossible to describe ... virtually nobody but Chopin himself can play this music and give it this unusual turn".
 Hiller wrote that "What in the hands of others was elegant embellishment, in his hands became a colourful wreath of flowers."

 Chopin's music is frequently played with rubato, "the practice in performance of disregarding strict time, 'robbing' some note-values for expressive effect".
 There are differing opinions as to how much, and what type, of rubato is appropriate for his works.
 Charles Rosen comments that "most of the written-out indications of rubato in Chopin are to be found in his mazurkas ...
 It is probable that Chopin used the older form of rubato so important to Mozart ... [where] the melody note in the right hand is delayed until after the note in the bass ...
 An allied form of this rubato is the arpeggiation of the chords thereby delaying the melody note; according to Chopin's pupil Karol Mikuli, Chopin was firmly opposed to this practice."

-Chopin's pupil Friederike Müller wrote: [His] playing was always noble and beautiful; his tones sang, whether in full forte or softest piano.
-He took infinite pains to teach his pupils this legato, cantabile style of playing.
-His most severe criticism was 'Heor shedoes not know how to join two notes together.'
-He also demanded the strictest adherence to rhythm.
-He hated all lingering and dragging, misplaced rubatos, as well as exaggerated ritardandos [...] and it is precisely in this respect that people make such terrible errors in playing his works.